umbraco/UmbracoDocs/Extending/Packages/Packages-on-Umbraco-Cloud/index.md

 # Packages on Umbraco Cloud

 If you want to use or develop packages for Umbraco Cloud there are a few things to consider and be aware of.
-One such thing is that custom property editors may need a ValueConnector to transform their content between environments.
+One such thing is that custom property editors may need a **ValueConnector** to transform their content between environments.

 # ValueConnectors

 A ValueConnector is an extension to Deploy that allows you to transform data when you deploy content of any kind between environments.
-This is mostly used to transfer id based content between environments.
+It is mostly used to transfer ID based content between environments.

-An example of creating one in your package would be if you for example had a custom property editor that allowed you to write in the id of a media node.
+An example of creating one for your package would be if you had a custom property editor that allowed you to write in the ID of a media node.
 Not a very usable property editor but it will work for this example.

-So you have a property editor with a textarea input, that saves an id as a string, looks like this:
+So you have a property editor with a textarea input, that saves an ID as a string.
+It could look like this:

 ![Property editor](images/property-editor.png)